 This is the largest city unconnected to any other by road.

-Iquitos is Peru’s gateway to the northern Amazon Rainforest by the Amazon River.
+Iquitos is your gateway to Peru’s northern Amazon Rainforest by the Amazon River.

 To answer these questions, let’s have a look at Iquitos itself and the surrounding rainforest.

 From Iquitos, you can enjoy incredible cruises into protected areas or tours from Amazon Rainforest lodges.
 Explore the Amazon with your professional guide.
 And you will be scouting for the many different animals and fascinating plants.